West Midlands (region): Geography

 The official region contains the ceremonial counties of Herefordshire, Shropshire, Staffordshire, Warwickshire, West Midlands and Worcestershire.

-Historic counties

-The historic counties ceased to be used for any administrative purpose in 1899 but remain important to some people, notably for county cricket.

-There is some confusion in the use of the term "West Midlands", as the name is also used for the much smaller West Midlands county and conurbation which is in the central belt of the Midlands and on the eastern side of the West Midlands Region.
+There is some confusion in the use of the term "West Midlands", as the name is also used for the much smaller West Midlands county and West Midlands conurbation which is in the central belt of the Midlands and on the eastern side of the West Midlands Region.
 It is also still used by various organisations within that area, such as West Midlands Police and West Midlands Fire Service.

 The highest point in the region is Black Mountain, at 703 metres (2,307 ft) in west Herefordshire on the border with Powys, Wales.

 The region contains five Areas of Outstanding Natural Beauty (AONBs), including the Shropshire Hills, Malvern Hills and Cannock Chase, and parts of the Wye Valley and Cotswolds.
-The Peak District national park also stretches into the northern corner of Staffordshire.
+The Peak District National Park also stretches into North Staffordshire.

 Towns and cities

 Major towns and cities in the West Midlands region include: